Spring 2025 BTLC/Dyslexia Asynchronous Learning Opportunities

 Monday, February 24, 2025 12:30pm to 4:30pm

 *University of Iowa TEP students: please reach out to TLC@uiowa.edu for the non-fee registration link.
 Registration deadline for TEP students is one week prior to the workshop.
-Cancelation deadline is 48 hours prior to the workshop by emailing TLC@uiowa.edu.
-If TEP students cancel less than 48 hours, they will be assessed the registration...
+Cancellation deadline is 48 hours prior to the workshop by emailing TLC@uiowa.edu.
+If TEP students cancel less than 48 hours, they will be assessed...

 K-12 Educator Career Fair Prep